The Pennsylvania Lottery Benefits Older Pennsylvanians. Every Day.

 How the PA Lottery Benefits Older Pennsylvanians

 The Pennsylvania Lottery is the only state Lottery that designates all of its proceeds to programs that benefit older residents.
-Thanks to loyal PA Lottery players, the PA Lottery has been able to contribute more than $23.7 billion to programs that include:
+Thanks to loyal PA Lottery players, the PA Lottery has been able to contribute nearly 24.7 billion to programs that include:

 Low-cost prescription drugs